 PRP comes in different forms to match specific needs:

-• Comfort Measures: Numbing cream or anesthesia reduces pain, which is usually mild.
+4. Comfort: Numbing cream or anesthesia reduces pain, which is usually mild.

 PRP works for many medical and aesthetic needs.
-Below are its main uses with supporting evidence.

 Orthopedic and Medical Uses